northern gecko clinging to bark and stone

 Not Threatened

-The lizard of the northern coast.
-A gecko that loves the splash zone.
-Pacific Gecko has a tolerance for salt spray and a love of the shoreline.
-At seven to nine centimetres in length, it is a medium-sized gecko, with a flattened body, large eyes, and specialised toe pads that allow it to climb smooth surfaces.
-Colouration is variable – grey to brown, often with darker bands, and a distinctive pale stripe along its back.
+It loves the splash zone.
+Dactylocnemis pacificus has a tolerance for salt spray and a love of the shoreline.
+At seven to nine centimetres in length, it is a medium-sized gecko.
+Flattened body, large eyes, and specialised toe pads allow it to climb smooth surfaces.
+Colouration is variable.
+Grey to brown, often with darker bands.
+A distinctive pale stripe runs along its back.
 A gecko that wears the colours of the coast.
 A gecko of the rocky shore.
-Found in coastal forests, scrublands, and rocky shorelines, often in the splash zone where waves crash and salt spray coats the rocks.
-It hides under rocks and bark during the day, emerging at night to hunt insects attracted to beach vegetation.
+Found in coastal forests, scrublands, and rocky shorelines.
+Often in the splash zone where waves crash and salt spray coats the rocks.
+It hides under rocks and bark during the day.
+Emerging at night to hunt insects attracted to beach vegetation.
 A common sight on offshore islands, where it basks on sun-warmed rocks.
+Widespread and common in North Island and on offshore islands.
+Absent from South Island except for accidental introductions.
 Viviparous, giving birth to live young.
-Females produce one or two offspring each year, a slow reproductive rate typical of New Zealand geckos.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Females produce one or two offspring each year.
+A slow reproductive rate typical of New Zealand geckos.
+The young are born in late summer and are miniature versions of the adults.
+Independent from birth.
 A generalist, able to live in a range of coastal habitats.
 Found under bark, in rock piles, in stone walls, and in coastal vegetation.
-A familiar sight to anyone who spends time on the coast of the North Island, though its nocturnal habits mean it is more often heard than seen.
+A familiar sight to anyone who spends time on the coast of the North Island.
+Though its nocturnal habits mean it is more often heard than seen.
 Not threatened.
-Widespread and common in the North Island and on offshore islands.
 The rocky shore is wet.
 The gecko hides under a rock, flattened body, pale stripe along its back.
 The waves crash.
 The salt spray coats the rock.
 The gecko does not care.
 It does not know it is a survivor.
 It does not know it is common.
 It just wants to eat a moth.
-A lizard that has made its home on the edge of the land, where the forest meets the sea.
-A survivor of the coast, a creature of the rocks and the waves.
+A lizard that has made its home on the edge of the land.
+Where the forest meets the sea.
+A survivor of the coast.
+A creature of the rocks and the waves.
 The Pacific gecko is proof.